datafolklabs/cement/doc/source/dev/hooks.rst

 pre_run
 ^^^^^^^

 Run first when CementApp.run() is called.
-The application object object is passed as an argument.
+The application object is passed as an argument.
 Nothing is expected in return.

 .. code-block:: python